Interleaving Natural Language Prompting with Code Editing for Solving Programming Tasks with Generative AI Models: Methodology

 \subsection{Study Setup}

-To understand how students integrate natural-language prompting and manual code editing, we deployed our platform as part of a laboratory activity in a large introductory Python programming course, taught at the University of Auckland.
-To help our investigation, we collected all student queries, LLM responses, code execution requests, and code edits.
-We logged only those edits that are executed or attached to a new prompt, ensuring that logged changes represent meaningful engagement.
-Students were also invited to provide open-ended reflections after finishing the programming tasks.
+\looseness-1To understand how students integrate natural-language prompting and manual code editing, we used the platform as part of a laboratory activity in an introductory Python programming course, taught at the University of Auckland.
+To help our investigation, we collected student queries, GenAI responses, code executions, and code edits.
+We logged only edits that are executed or attached to a new prompt, ensuring that logged changes represent meaningful engagement.
+Students were also invited to provide open-ended reflections after finishing all the programming tasks.
 Specifically, students were asked to comment on what they found to be the ideal combination of skills in natural-language prompting and manual code editing when solving these tasks, as well as to describe the strategies they used, including how they decided when to prompt or edit and what factors influenced their choices.
-As part of the course, students also completed three invigilated, computer-based code writing tests during the semester.
-These tests were conducted without access to an LLM and required students to write and debug code from scratch.
+As part of the course, students completed three invigilated, computer-based code writing tests during the semester.
+These tests took place without access to a GenAI model and required students to write and debug code from scratch.